siggame/TheArena/README.md

  10. If you haven't run this before, create a new image:
 	(Optional): Change name of image in gui.py
 		1. Input all data in entry boxes in setup tab
 		2. Click create image button

+If you created a new project:
+Make sure the project id is something easily typable and memorable.
+Enable the compute engine API.

 Regarding imports:
 If the googleapiclient is giving an error use `pip3` instead of `pip` in the install command.
+If tkinter doesn't work: `python3 gui.py`

 Startup script info:
 `nano /var/log/syslog` on cloud server to see if startup script ran.